chris-blues/cbNewsletter/README.md

 # cbNewsletter
-A simple newsletter system in PHP &amp; SQL
+A simple newsletter system written in PHP &amp; SQL

 ## Work in progress
 This still is a work in progress.
 Don't use it yet!